Fort Mason is a stunning recreation area, on an old military post along San Francisco's northern waterfront.

 Today it's used as an events venue.
 You can't beat the gorgeous views of the Aquatic Park and San Francisco Bay from the rear lawn, perfect for weddings.

 9. Explore restaurants, cafes and galleries at the Fort Mason Arts Center on the waterfront.

 Between 1915 to WWII, the lower section of Fort Mason was a major logistics and transportation hub, known as the San Francisco Port of Embarkation.
-Over 1.6 million military personnel passed through here during WWII.
-These old warehouses and piers are now part of the Fort Mason Arts Center.
+Over 1.6 million military personnel passed through here during WWII, and these old warehouses and piers are now part of the Fort Mason Arts Center.

 10. Continue 2 miles along the gorgeous waterfront path between Fort Mason and Crissy Field.

 This wide, flat path is along Marina Boulevard in San Francisco's Marina District, and is designed for both pedestrians and cyclists.
 It connects Fort Mason to popular attractions at Crissy Field, like East Beach, Fort Point and the Warming Hut Cafe.
 It also passes the magnificent Palace of Fine Arts built for the 1915 World Fair.